LukeGrahamLandry/Lox/bootstrap/clox/README.md

 Every reference is inlined as `(name == nil ? name = computeName() : name)`, but if multiple references in same function, only the first needs the check.
 `lazy` modifier for a var. have it be context dependent. `lazy var` -> TOKEN_LAZY_VAR, `var` -> TOKEN_VAR, `lazy` -> TOKEN_IDENTIFIER

+### Names

+No global variables.
+I don't like the giant hash table in the sky.
+Imports (and implied ones like native functions) take a stack slot.
+Figure out a way of storing names of variables somewhere if it's told to save debug symbols.
+Do that by default because it lets you have good error messages.
+Special compiler flag to omit names.
+When generating bytecode it should tell you how much space each category takes and remind you about the flags to optimise that but warn that it makes error messages and debugging worse.
+Have a way for it to export just the name mapping information, so you can retroactively apply it to a bug report.

+### Bytecode Export

+Instead of LOAD_INLINE_CONSTANT that just does one, so you have to repeat it for each.
+Have LOAD_INLINE_CONSTANT_ARRAY with a short argument for the length.
+Can grow the array to the correct length so a bit faster since no resize.
+Then it loops through that many times and loads them in sequence.